On positivity of orthogonal series and its applications in probability: Probabilistic aspects

 then the sequence of moments $\left\{ m_{n}\right\} $ defines uniquely the measure that created this sequence.

-It is also known (ses e.g. \cite{Akhizer65} or \cite{Chih79}), that the sequence of polynomials orthogonal with respect to the measure that produced a given moment sequence $\left\{ m_{n}\right\} $ is given by the following sequence:
+It is known (see, e.g. \cite{Akhizer65} or \cite{Chih79}), that the sequence of polynomials orthogonal with respect to the measure that produced a given moment sequence $\left\{ m_{n}\right\} $ is given by the following sequence:

 $n\allowbreak =\allowbreak 1,2,\ldots $ $.$